 Hudson’s broke ground in 1891, ultimately undergoing 12 expansions, with final additions in 1946 extending the store over an entire city block.
 Detroit and Hudson’s reached their zenith in the 1950’s and 1960’s – in fact, in 1954, Hudson’s had sales of more than $163 million which is equal to more than $1.4 billion today.
 However, Hudson’s began to see a decline in business by the middle 1970’s.
 Hudson’s closed its doors in 1983, and the building was imploded in 1998, leaving a large vacant space in the heart of this great American city.

-Designed by SHoP Architects out of New York, plans for the Hudson’s site include 1 million square feet of retail, office, residentials and public space.
-Detroit’s first observation deck crowns the 800-foot residential tower, while a market anchors the ground floor retail space.
+Designed by SHoP Architects out of New York, plans for the Hudson’s site include more than one million square feet of retail, office, residential units and public space.
+The building's 912-foot stature will provide unique city views at every level, while a market anchors the ground floor retail space.

 Total Project Area: